seandegeedev/kudos/README.md

 ## Current Versions

+- OS: Ubuntu 24.04.1 LT
 - Node: 22.13.1
 - Bun: 1.2.2
 - Docker: 27.5.1

 ## Getting Started - Production

+### Prerequisites

+On you production machine, the following prerequisites should be installed

+- Docker: 27.5.1

 Within the `src` folder: